jakedves/jakedves/README.md

 # Jake Davies 👨🏻‍💻

-I'm a Computer Science student who's interested in a range of fields applicable to software engineering, particularly interested in computer architecture, high performance, and deep learning.
-Knowledgable about parallel systems, including CPU and GPU architecture.
+I'm a Computer Science student who's interested in a range of fields applicable to software engineering, particularly interested in computer architecture, high performance computing, and deep learning.
+Knowledgable about parallel systems, including CPU and GPU architectures.

 # Recent Projects